schorschii/OCO-Server-Extensions/install-tool/README.md

 # Install-Tool
 The Install Tool automates the process of creating a new OS installation.
 It creates an OCO computer object and an unattended Windows installation answer file (XML).
-After that, it creates jobs for installing basic software.
+After that, it creates jobs for installing basic software on the newly installed device.

+This tool is intended for usage with the automated OS installation procedure [described in the official docs](https://github.com/schorschii/OCO-Server/blob/master/docs/OS-Installation.md).

 This is only a demonstration and can be extended for more company-specific installation steps.
-It is only localized in German.
+It is currently only localized in German.

 ## Installation
 1. Move this extension directory into your OCO server's `extensions` directory **or** clone this repo into a separate directory on your server and create a symlink to the extension directory inside the OCO server's `extensions` directory.